 The port is called Merichas.
 Many residents of the port speak at least some English, which is the most popular second language.
 Merichas is connected to Piraeus and to Lavrio by ferry boat, and the ride takes one to four hours, depending on the speed of the ship and the weather.
 Construction of a new mole to accommodate larger ferryboats was completed in 2008.

-Traditionally the Kythnians mainly earned their living as they had always done: as shepherds or by fishing.
-The island had few natural resources and, lacking a deep-water mooring for boats, was rather inaccessible.
-Then, in the beginning of the 20th century, iron ore was discovered on the island and Kythnians were able to supplement their incomes by working in the mines.
-This went on until World War II, after which once again, the Kythnians were left without occupation and the young people left to find employment and a better life in Athens or abroad.
+Then, in the beginning of the 20th century, an iron ore was discovered and the islanders of Kythnos were able to raise their incomes by working in the mines.
+This went on until World War II, after which once again, the islanders were left without occupation and the young people left to find employment and a better life in Athens or abroad.

 The Greek tourism boom beginning in the mid-20th century did not affect Kythnos at all since its harbor lacked a deep-water dock for ferryboats.
 Today, the island is a modern, prosperous place, with growing tourism.Read more

 It is in the forefront of alternative energy experiments, with the establishment in 1983 of Greece’s first windmill park.
 With the addition of a photovoltaic system and storage batteries, the amount of diesel fuel required to supply the island’s electricity has been reduced by 11%.
 Numerous individual houses on remote coves are equipped with photovoltaic systems, and nearly all houses employ solar water heaters.